-The increase in ASP across all segments for the year ended September 30, 2019 was impacted by a change in the mix of closings between geographies, products, and communities within each individual market as compared with the prior fiscal year.
-It was also positively impacted by our operational strategies as well as improved market conditions in certain geographies in the latter half of our fiscal year.
-These same dynamics enhanced our ability to generate a higher ASP during fiscal 2018 when compared with fiscal 2017.
-On average, we anticipate that our ASP will continue to increase slightly during the first two quarters of fiscal 2020, as indicated by our ASP for homes in backlog as of September 30, 2019.
+Our overall increase in homebuilding revenue for fiscal 2020 as compared to fiscal 2019 is primarily the result of increase in ASP.
+The increase in ASP for fiscal 2020 was impacted by a change in the mix of closings between geographies, products, and communities within each individual market as compared with the prior fiscal year.
+It was also positively impacted by improved market conditions in certain geographies in the latter half of our fiscal year.
+On average, we anticipate that our ASP will continue to increase slightly during the first two quarters of fiscal 2021, as indicated by our ASP for homes in backlog as of September 30, 2020.